Become a Master Gardener Extension Volunteer

 Or, contact us at 770-443-7616 to request an application by mail.

 In the meantime, join us for our monthly Master Gardener programs.
-They are free and open to the public: Fall 2017 Programs.
+They are free and open to the public:.
+Master Gardener Programs.

 - The purpose of the Georgia Master Gardener® program is to assist Cooperative Extension by training Master Gardener Volunteers to provide current horticultural information through community service and educational gardening projects using applied research and the resources of the University of Georgia.